Unilever: Did The Consumer Giant's FY2016 Results Continue To Impress?

 Food Growth Strengthening

 Indeed, a good example of this healthy picture can be seen from the improving performance of their Food segment (something I have been watching carefully in recent quarters).
-The importance of the Foods segment-which includes the Hellman's/Best Foods, Flora, Knorr and many more brands-to Unilever has been diminishing for some years now.
+The importance of the Foods segment - which includes the Hellman's/Best Foods, Flora, Knorr and many more brands - to Unilever has been diminishing for some years now.
 Indeed, FY2016 saw the trend continue with Foods delivering 23.7% of total revenue down from over 30% in 2011:

 Nonetheless, it remains a sizeable chunk of the business.
-Its consistent underperformance in recent years has therefore been a headwind for results progress across the company as a whole.
+Its consistent underperformance in recent years has, therefore, been a headwind for results progress across the company as a whole.
 Foods performance has been improving, however.
 Again this is a trend which has continued in FY2016.
-Underlying revenue growth has accelerated in Q4 leaving FY2016 growth at over 2%:
+Underlying revenue growth has accelerated in Q4, leaving FY2016 growth at over 2%:

 This is great news in itself.
 Yet more encouraging still is that although volume growth in the Foods segment for FY2016 remains negative, Q4 saw volume growth shift back into positive territory (if only modestly):